9 Foods That Fight Cellulite—and 4 That Make It Worse

 Worst: Barbecue sauce

 It’s certainly healthier to grill your food than to fry it—but not if you’re drowning your meats in sugary barbecue sauce.
 “There is a link between sugar and skin aging and blood vessel damage, caused by inflammation and glycation (bonding of sugar to protein or lipids),” says Kenner.
 “Glycation, over time, can damage collagen and elastin, giving skin an aged, fragile, and dull appearance.”
 It weakens blood vessels, too, she says, leading to water retention and poor circulation.
 “Fat accumulation, water retention, glycation, and inflammation all contribute to the formation of cellulite.”
 One tablespoon of barbecue sauce can have 6 grams of sugar.
 Read food labels to find versions lower in sugar, sodium, and calories.
-Avoid ones with sneaky words for sugar, says Kenner, like corn syrup, fructose, dextrose, malt syrup, and sucrose.
-Here are 40 sneaky nicknames for sugar that you might not recognize.
+Avoid ones with sneaky words for sugar, says Kenner, like corn syrup, fructose, dextrose, malt syrup and sucrose.